 Through all of the opening day problems, ABC presented a live broadcast of the event.
 Hosts of the show included Art Linkletter and Ronald Regan.

 One of the day’s highlights was Walt Disney's official dedication.
 A plaque near the entrance at the park features his words, which include: "To all who come to this happy place…welcome….
 Disneyland is your land.
 Here age relives fond memories of the past…and here youth may savor the challenge and the promise of the future.
 Disneyland is dedicated to the ideals, the dreams, and the hard facts that have created America…with the hope that it will be a source of joy and inspiration to all the world."

 Lowering the Drawbridge

-Children make a mad dash into Fantasyland on Disneyland's opening day.
-Among the attractions that opened in the park's inaugural year were Peter Pan's Flight, King Arthur Carousel, Mad Tea Party, Canal Boats of the World, Snow White's Adventures, Casey Jr. Circus Train, Dumbo Flying Elephants, and Mr. Toad's Wild Ride -- attractions that have withstood the test of time.
+Children are seen making a mad dash into Fantasyland on Disneyland's opening day.
+Among the attractions that opened in the park's inaugural year were Peter Pan's Flight, King Arthur Carousel, Mad Tea Party, Canal Boats of the World, Snow White's Adventures, Casey Jr. Circus Train, Dumbo Flying Elephants, and Mr. Toad's Wild Ride—attractions that have withstood the test of time.